-When renting your car or campervan try to organise pick up at the airport and drop off in Reykjavik, or take the airport shuttle to the city first and rent a car in the city.
-Even though this is a 10 day itinerary you will only need the car for first 8 days.
+TIP: When renting your car or campervan try to organise pick up at the airport and drop off in Reykjavik, or take the airport shuttle to the city first and rent a car in the city.
+Even though this is a 10-day itinerary you will only need the car for the first 8 days.
 I will explain later.
 Keep reading!

 When is the best time to go to Iceland?

-However, in the summer months and shoulder season this is your ultimate road trip plan (from April to September).
-Expect high volume of tourists in the peak summer months: July and August.
+However, in the summer months and shoulder season (from April to September), this is your ultimate road trip plan.
+Expect a high volume of tourists in the peak summer months: July and August.
 Long gone are the days when Iceland was an undiscovered destination.

-The Perfect Iceland Road Trip Itinerary for Photographers
+The Perfect Iceland Road Trip Itinerary for Photographers: Day-By-Day Breakdown

 Not only will you visit some of the most photogenic spots on the island, but you will also have a chance to venture off the beaten path and see some of the lesser-known spots.